-Looking for some help with your new Group?
-We've compiled resources for you, based on what we are most frequently asked during the planning and implementation phases of designing a phenology walk or trail.
+Looking for some help with your new Local Phenology Project?
+We've compiled resources for you, based on what we are most frequently asked during the planning and implementation phases of designing a Local Phenology Project.

-We host monthly calls and an online community for Leaders getting started with or maintaining long-term phenology monitoring programs using Nature's Notebook.
+We host monthly calls and an online community for Local Phenology Leaders getting started with or maintaining long-term phenology monitoring programs using Nature's Notebook.

 Get a quick snapshot of the number of phenology records per species, phenophase category, number of site visits, and active observers per month at any of our group sites.

 Customizable phenology calendars appear right on your Observation Deck, which is your go-to place for setting up observation sites and selecting species to monitor.
 Calendars can be downloaded and shared with your group members.
 An instructional webinar is also available.

 The online Phenology Visualization Tool allows you to compare observations beyond your group—across sites, through time, and across species.
 You can also view phenology observations in the context of climate data.
 This tool can be a great way to demonstrate to participants how their observations compare to others in the database.

 Find us on Social Media

 Share your successes with us and a wider audience on our social media pages!
 Get ideas for how to design walks, trails, and signs for your site.